PlayWithMagic/PlayWithMagic.org/README.md

 --------
 We're looking for a few good tricks.

 It's not difficult to learn a magic trick.
-The hard part is choreographing together to build a show.
+The hard part is choreographing a show from a set of routines.
-Over their careers, magicians see countless routines, learn thousands of methods, slights, banter and gaffs (collectively called effects).
-This web application allows magicians to catalog their effects.
+Over their careers, magicians see countless routines, learn thousands of methods, slights, banter and gaffs (collectively called routines).
+This web application allows magicians to catalog routines.
 Magicians can cite where they learned it, who or what influenced it and how they personalized it.
-Magicians have the option to share their effect with others.
-Some effects work well together and the web application will be able to link effects.
-The benefit of cataloging their effects is access the crowdsourced pool of effects feeding a “Set Builder”.
-The Set Builder filters effects appropriate for a desired set and sequences them into a cohesive routine.
-Magicians can identify effects for their set by searching effects in the catalog and adding them into a shopping cart.
-An effect recommendation engine could prompt magicians to consider routines that work well with the other effects in the set.
+Magicians have the option to share their routines with others.
+Some routines work well with others and this web application will help magicians find complementary routines.
+The benefit of cataloging routines is access the crowdsourced pool that feed a “Set Builder”.
+The set builder filters routines and sequences them into a cohesive set.
+Magicians can identify routines for their set by searching the catalog and adding them into a shopping cart.
+A routine recommendation engine could prompt magicians to consider routines that are popular, utilize similar materials or take them out of their comfort zone.

 Approach
 --------
 ### User Experience
-This web application will have a dynamic, database-driven, responsive user interface.
-It will use traditional metaphors such as a top navigation bar and familiar iconography.
+This web application has a dynamic, database-driven, responsive user interface.
+It uses traditional metaphors such as a top navigation bar and familiar iconography.
 The user interface will use web-forms for input, tactile controls such as sliders and movable objects.
-For example, in the Set Builder interface, effects can be dragged from a dock into the set.
-Effects in a set can be rearranged and will have visual cues as to the length of the effect.
+For example, the set builder interface has users drag routines from a dock into a set.
+Routines in a set can be rearranged.
+Routines have visual cues as to length or difficulty.

 The application will be fully usable in both a desktop and tablet environment.
 Mobile platform users will be able to view sets, but not modify them.